MCT-master/MCT4024-MCT4025/Workshop9/README.md

 # Workshop Activities

-In the repo, there are 3 examples, each consisting of a PD and Python file.
-The examples show how we can start to build complex OSC communication systems for audio.
+The repo has 3 examples, each consisting of a PD and Python file.
+The examples show how we can start building complex OSC audio communication systems that use timetags to mitigate latency and achieve higher precision.
 In class, we will go through each example together and do some activities to explore our possibilities.

 ### Example 1 - Connection